owenbendavies/cms/README.md

 * Mailcatcher (For development)

-For more detailed dependencies, this is the project I use for setting up my development and live server: https://github.com/obduk/server_setup
+For more detailed dependencies, this is the project I use for setting up my development and live servers: https://github.com/obduk/setup_server

 Setup
 -----